 - 1. The definition of "diseases of the operated stomach". - 2.
-Topographic and anatomical relationships of organs after various types of surgical interventions on the stomach (gastroenterostomy, resection of the stomach in modifications of the first and second Billroth methods, vagotomy in
+Topographic and anatomical relationships of organs after various types of surgical interventions on the stomach (gastroenterostomy, resection of the stomach in modifications of the first and second Billroth methods, vagotomy in combination with pyloroplasty according to Heineck-Mikulich and Zhabuley, selective proximal vagotomy). - 3.
+Classification of diseases of the operated stomach. - 4.
+The pathogenesis of certain diseases of the operated stomach (dumping syndrome, afferent loop syndrome, peptic ulcer anastomosis).

-- 3. Classification of diseases of the operated stomach. - 4.
-The pathogenesis of certain diseases of the operated stomach (dumping syndrome, afferent loop syndrome, peptic ulcer anastomosis). - 5.
-Clinical symptomatology of diseases of the operated stomach. - 6.
+- 5. Clinical symptomatology of diseases of the operated stomach. - 6.
 The main methods of surgical and conservative treatment of certain diseases of the operated stomach.